JatinAggarwal04/Inouvetta/README.md

 python ocr.py
 ```
 ---
-### We have used Supabase which will get inactive in a few days as a paid subsription is required.
-So, we are providing you with csv for our tables and invoices pdf.
+### We have used Supabase which will get inactive in a few days as a paid subsription is required, also for some of the pdfs due to confidentiality of invoices we were not allowed to share it publicly as declared by authors of invoices.
+So, we are providing you with csv for our tables.